emacsfodder/emacsfood/doc/package.5.md

 ### PACKAGE COMMENTARY

-In addition to the one-line description that `package.el` supports, Marmalade allows packages to include longer descriptions of themselves that will be displayed on the package page.
+In addition to the one-line description that `package.el` supports, Meatpack allows packages to include longer descriptions of themselves that will be displayed on the package page.
 The way this is done differs for single-file and multi-file packages.